 Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.

 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-Tuscarora and Locust Lake state parks offer a wide variety of environmental education, recreational, and interpretive programs.
+Tuscarora and Locust Lake state parks offer a wide variety of environmental education and recreation programs.
 Through hands-on activities, guided walks, and evening programs, participants gain appreciation, understanding, and develop a sense of stewardship toward natural and cultural resources.

 Programs are offered March to November.
 For more detailed information, contact the park office.